GrahamPaasch/pattern-pals/QUICK_SETUP.md

 2. Run `npm start` again
 3. Check the app - you should now see "🟢 Supabase" in the backend status

-## ✅ You're Done!
-- **User Search**: GRAHAM and PTRKASEMAN can now find each other in the search tab
+- **User Search**: Users can now find each other in the search tab
 - **Connection requests**: Work across devices and sync in real-time
 - **Shared profiles**: All user profiles are visible to everyone
 - **Professional backend**: Using enterprise-grade Supabase infrastructure